5 Excel Presentation Tips for Reports

 1. Charts and Graphs

 Effectively providing a visual summary of data using graphs and charts is an important presentation technique.
 But it’s just as easy to make a confusing chart as it is to make a helpful one.
 Cramming every bit of data possible into a visual can result in your presentation becoming cluttered and complicated.
 Will your audience be able to comprehend the data being portrayed?
 Could you possibly group or format it differently to make it more meaningful or easier to understand?
+Excel offers several choices for chart type that can turn the raw data of your excel workbook into an easy to understand format.
+Excel charts can also be used as embeds in PowerPoint presentations.

-Make sure to use the chart style that best matches your data.
+Make sure to use the excel chart type that best matches your data.
 Pie charts are used for presenting categories as a percent of the total.
 Line graphs are used when you have data collected over a period of time.
 Scatter plots are useful to show how two different values of a data set relate.
 Give your visual tools some thought before you present and use them appropriately to produce a convincing story.

-If you have hierarchical data or you are trying to describe a process or a series of steps, then a diagram may be the best option.
-Diagrams are great if you’re creating organization charts, flow charts or other data that would benefit from a visual layout.
+If you have hierarchical excel data or you are trying to describe a process or a series of steps, then a diagram may be the best option.
+Diagrams are great if you’re creating organization charts, flow charts, or other data that would benefit from a visual layout.
 The simplest way to gain and keep someone’s attention is to show them an image that is eye-catching and easy to understand.

 3. Highlighting and Borders

 Excel has a wide selection of built-in themes that will distinguish column headers and other areas of the spreadsheet so that you present a pleasing color pallet.
-These themes provide a starting point for choosing fonts and colors that are easy to read and visually appealing.
+These themes provide a starting point for choosing fonts, formatting, and colors that are easy to read and visually appealing.
 People associate a coordinated color pallet with professionally done work and will be more likely to pay attention if they believe you carefully constructed your presentation.

 Sparklines are small charts or graphs inserted as the background of a single cell.
 Sparklines are useful for illustrating trends or patterns in a data table without creating a full chart.
 And, unlike charts, sparklines are automatically printed along with the worksheet.
 Sparklines can be used to show trends or maximum and minimum values.
 Since sparklines don’t take up as much space as traditional charts and can be placed next to the data being described, they can be an effective tool for analysis.